-My hometown, Kailua Kona, is known as one of the most locally managed fishing communities within the Hawaiian islands.
-The Department of Land and Natural Resources has worked closely with the local fishing community to establish numerous protected areas where fishing is not allowed, in order to promote established fish stocks to grow within and around these protected areas.
+My hometown, Kailua Kona, is known as one of the most progressively locally managed fishing communities within the Hawaiian islands, home to innovative community based fisheries management plans such as TRY WAIT, and community driven restoration and management groups such as Hui Aloha Kīholo and Friends of Hoʻokena Beach parkm who have stepped in to manage natural resources, restore cultural resources and ecosystems, and provide community education and camping management where limited state and county funding and policy prevented adequate protection and restoration.
 Kona is proud to work together to protect and manage our local ecosystems.
 However, both development and population growth are rapidly increasing on the Kona coast.
 The community is already facing challenges in resource management, infrastructure, and waste management; these challenges are only likely to increase with continued population growth.
 As this development occurs the community must come together to ensure proper planning for Kona’s future.

-In stark contrast to where I spent my childhood, the island of ʻOahu, where I have spent most of my career, is heavily developed. ʻOahu hosts the majority of the population of the Hawaiian islands, our largest city, and a wealth of anthropogenic impacts on our local ecosystems. ʻOahu is, however, the cultural center of the islands, known as “the meeting place” since ancient times, this island is also home to some of the most political and some of the richest cultural history in the Hawaiian islands.
-Here on ʻOahu I was introduced to what invasive species, over-fishing, and pollution really mean for coastal ecosystems.
-The contrast that you experience when you jump in the ocean on ʻOahu includes low coral cover, low numbers of fish and other marine animals, turbid, cloudy, or murky waters, and the proliferation of harmful algal blooms.
+In stark contrast to where I spent my childhood, the island of Oʻahu, where I have spent most of my career, is heavily developed.
+Oʻahu hosts the majority of the population of the Hawaiian islands, our largest city, and a wealth of anthropogenic impacts on our local ecosystems.
+Oʻahu is, however, the cultural center of the islands, known as “the meeting place,” this island is also home to some of the most political and some of the richest cultural history in the Hawaiian islands.
+Here on Oʻahu I was introduced to what invasive algal blooms, over-fishing, and pollution really mean for coastal ecosystems.
+The contrast that you experience when you jump in the ocean on Oʻahu includes low coral cover, low numbers of fish and other marine animals, turbid, cloudy, or murky waters, and the proliferation of harmful algal blooms.